selmadissing/ASGM-Detector/project-logbook.md

 ### Challenges, Questions, or Notes
 - Needed to determine the correct format for saving the stacked image patches to ensure compatibility with the model pipeline.
 ---

+## Week of 28 April – 2 May 2025

+### Main Activities and Accomplishments
+- Set up environment and jobs on Snellius for model training.
+- Finalized experimental setup.
+- Reached out to Earth Genome to inquire about their methodology for sampling negative points.

+### Plans for Next Week
+- Train all model variants using the prepared datasets.

+### Challenges, Questions, or Notes
+- Need to decide whether to use Earth Genome’s handpicked negative points or generate a new set of random negative samples.
+- Working on finalizing the Snellius job script for large-scale training.
+---

+## Week of 5 May – 9 May 2025

+### Main Activities and Accomplishments
+- Generated random negative sampling points; used a subsample due to local storage constraints.
+- Successfully trained initial models both with and without OSM features.

+### Plans for Next Week
+- Run experiments varying: patch sizes, class balance weights, negative sample strategies (curated vs. random)

+### Challenges, Questions, or Notes
+- Initially planned to use all non-mining points as negatives, but this proved infeasible due to storage limitations—unable to download all corresponding image patches locally.
+---

+## Week of 12 May – 16 May 2025

+### Main Activities and Accomplishments
+- Conducted experiments varying patch sizes, class balance weights, and negative sampling strategies (curated vs. random).

+### Plans for Next Week
+- Analyze experimental results and assess performance trends across configurations.

+### Challenges, Questions, or Notes
+- Initial results were unexpected; upon review, I identified an error in the data splitting strategy.
+- As a result, all experiments had to be rerun to ensure consistency and validity.
+- Was on a short holiday break for part of the week
+---